decitre/python-proto-topy/README.md

 - takes a `str` containing protobuf messages definitions
 - returns a `types.ModuleType` instance

-It is useful for Python programs needing to parse protobuf messages without having to host `.proto` files in their code base.
+It is useful for Python programs needing to en/decode protobuf messages for which the definition is provided as a string at runtime.

 ## Installation